Brightspace/bsi-bundle-bot/README.md

-A bot for posting BSI info to Slack
+A bot for posting BSI info to Slack.

 ## Environment Variable Setup